fabrikschleichach/BEXIS2_Documents/Manuals/Create a Data Structure/Manual.md

 |**patchLabelBETAFOR**	| locationID		| All BETA-FOR patch IDs | Link to the detailed geographic information in a separate Dataset (Title: BETA-FOR_SPZ_Patches_2022/2023; Dataset id: 9). | U03EAB003 |
 |**treatmentPresent**	| treatmentPresent	| true, false		| Indicates if the BETA-FOR treatment (which is part of the PatchLabelBETAFOR) was already present when the data was collected. | true |

-Make sure that your dataset contains some date and time information (in ISO 8601 standard).

 ### 2.2 Edit a Data Structure

 You can edit an existing Data Structure by clicking on the edit button.